nycda-wdi-jared/heroku_bootstrap_media-queries/Heroku/wdi-deploying-heroku.md

 - Once you've dealt with these issues, create a new app on Heroku from the Terminal: <br />
   `$ heroku create` <br />

-- Make sure to switch your terminal to the new name that heroku created for you.
-It will still be on the previous one you deployed:<br />
-  `$ heroku git:remote -a <heroku name>` <br />

 - Then, when you're ready, push your code to production:<br />
   `$ git push heroku main` <br />

 - `$ heroku open`
   to open your new app in the browser!